justsml/dans-blog/content/posts/2023-08-18--should-you-use-named-or-default-exports/index.md

 - An `export default` boldly declares “This is **_THE SINGLE MOST IMPORTANT_** thing.”
 Also, “any named exports only play a supporting role.”
 - A `named export` says it’s “definitely **_A THING!_**” Also raises some questions, “got any other buddies there?“ Follow up, “Are they invited or required?”

 Of course you can combine both, or use different approaches for different parts of your codebase.
-I've included a table with more examples at the end of the article: [see detailed comparison of export patterns.](#conclusion)
+[See more examples at the end of the article.](#summary)

 ## Weak Args, Man